 Nicole has worked in other areas of nursing - travel medicine, cosmetic surgery, and oral surgery but made her way back to fertility when she joined Hannam Fertility Centre/CCRM Toronto in 2014.
 She has a passion for learning and quality improvement initiatives for patient care.

-Nicole looks forward to contributing to the CFAS Nurses SIG by being part of initiating opportunities that strengthen ART Nursing Practice.
+Nicole looks forward to contributing to the CFAS Nursing SIG by being part of initiating opportunities that strengthen ART Nursing Practice.